B2.8 Multiply and divide fractions by fractions, using tools in various contexts.

 • The area set aside for cucumbers is half the size of the area set aside for carrots.
 What fraction of the garden does this area represent?

-• The rest of the garden will be divided into 2 sections of equal area.
-One of the section will be reserved for the onions and the other for the peppers.
-What fraction represents each sector?
+• The rest of the garden will be divided into two sections of equal area.
+One of the sections will be reserved for the onions and the other for the peppers.
+What fraction represents each of these sections?

 • What is the area of each section of the garden?